phalcon-orphanage/docs/en/reference/views.rst

     The frontend must always be Phalcon\\Cache\\Frontend\\Output and the service 'viewCache' must be registered as always open (not shared) in the services container (DI)

-When using view caching is also useful to prevent that controllers perform the processes that produce the data to be displayed in the views.
+When using views, caching can be used to prevent controllers from needing to generate view data on each request.

 To achieve this we must identify uniquely each cache with a key.
 First we verify that the cache does not exist or has expired to make the calculations/queries to display data in the view: